JeromeDane/hearthstone-log-reader/README.md

     result: 'WON'
   },
   turn: 3,
-  activePlayer: 2,
+  playerId: 1,
   state: 'COMPLETE',
   start: 'Sun Apr 24 2016 09:09:24 GMT-0400 (EDT)',
   end: 'Sun Apr 24 2016 09:12:31 GMT-0400 (EDT)'
 }
 ```

-The `player1` and `player2` properties each have `played` and `discarded` properties that shows all cards each player played or discarded throughout the entire game. `player1` also has a `drew` property that shows all of the cards the user drew throughout the game.
+The `player` and `opponent` properties each have `played` and `discarded` properties that shows all cards each player played or discarded throughout the entire game.
+The `player` property also has a `drew` property that shows all of the cards the user drew throughout the game.

 This log watcher includes card names as they are written in the user's Hearthstone logs.
 If your application needs to be able to translate card names across locales, use the [Hearthstone JSON files](https://hearthstonejson.com/) to look up the localized names of cards by their ID.